nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

   ~/ns-3-dev/cmake-cache$ cmake --build . --target target_name

 Where target_name is a valid target name.
+Since ns-3.43, module libraries CMake targets are named the same as the module name (e.g. core, wifi, lte).
+From ns-3.36 to 3.42, module library targets were prefixed with ``lib`` (e.g. libcore, libwifi, liblte).
-Module libraries are prefixed with ``lib`` (e.g. libcore), executables from the scratch folder are prefixed with ``scratch_`` (e.g. scratch_scratch-simulator).
+Executables from the scratch folder are prefixed with ``scratch_`` (e.g. scratch_scratch-simulator).
-Executables targets have their source file name without the ".cc" prefix (e.g. sample-simulator.cc => sample-simulator).
+Executables targets are named the same as their source file containing the `main` function, without the ".cc" prefix (e.g. sample-simulator.cc => sample-simulator).

 Adding a new module